QuantEcon/python_lecture_sandpit/source/rst/multi_hyper.rst

 Multivariate Hypergeometric Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's Start with some imports-
+Let's Start with some imports.

 .. code-block:: ipython